 Although, as earlier mentioned, linen is as strong as it gets, the wrong washing intensity and the wrong products may cause its weave to loosen.
 And if this continues over time, you’ll end up getting the threads hanging out of your linen sheets, and all too quickly.

 A washing machine whose tumble dry and/or wash cycle isn’t preset correctly may end up wrinkling, twisting, and or pulling linen sheets.
 We’d also like you to note that certain temperatures of water can bring about fiber-shrinking, and thus, shrinkage of the entire linen sheet as a whole.

 If you have spent hours skimming the “how to wash linen duvet cover” or “how to wash linen bedding” articles on the internet, and you’re still unsure.
 We’ve got you covered.
-Read below the A-Z’s of linen bedding:
+Read below the A-Z’s of natural linen bedding:

-As much as households and businesses rely on the washing machine when it comes to doing the laundry, show your Or&Zon linens some love by hand-washing them.
+As much as households and businesses rely on the washing machine when it comes to doing the laundry, show your Or & Zon linens some love by hand-washing them.
 Nothing beats this manual yet rewarding practice.

-This is a highly recommended tip for linens, and much more so for those with looser weaves.
+This is a highly recommended tip for bed linens, and much more so for those with looser weaves.
 It’s a step towards avoiding loosening their beautiful interlacing fibers.
 Doing so will not merely maintain their make but their life as well.
 You’ll get to keep them longer while helping retain their original form.